mattpitkin/greedycpp/scripts/barycenter/presentation/presentation.md

  * Many signals in LISA require referencing to the SSB
  * PTAs currently have quite sparse time samples, but in the future (e.g. SKA) there may be larger numbers of samples

+### Acknowlegdments ###

+Rory Smith has provided invaluable information on Reduced Order Modelling.

+Initial stages of this work were performed by two undergraduate students: Stuart Doolan and Lisa McMenanmin.